AtmolanderMimi/basm/book/src/dynamic-array.md

 | Aindex | numeric | the address of the cell to be gotten in the array |
 | Asrc | numeric | the address of the cell that will be added to the dynamic one |

-Now that we are done with `GETD` we can move onto `ADDD`.
+Now that we are done with `GETD`, we can move onto `ADDD`.
-This meta-instruction is going to serve as our setter, we won't call it `SETD` though, because it will not zero the cell it adds to.
+This meta-instruction is going to serve as our setter, we won't call it `SETD` though, because it will not zero the cell it adds to making it more of an add than a set.
 This means that pretty much all the rules that we saw for moving with `ADDP`'s will apply to this.

 ### Flyer Layout
-The interesting (and annoying) part of this meta-instruction, is that rather than carrying a cell value on the return trip, we do one the going trip.
+The interesting (and annoying) part of the `ADDD` glider, is that rather than carrying a cell value on the return trip, we do it on the going trip.
 This means we can't take advantage of the index being zeroed in the return trip to store the value.
 So sadly, this requires us to make the flyer have **3 reserved data cells** at the start (plus the swap, maxxing out our 4 spots of parking).